Dileep: Early life and education

-Dileep was born as Gopalakrishnan Padmanabhan in Edavanakad, Ernakulam, Kerala, India to Padmanabhan Pillai and Sarojam on 27 October 1967.
+Dileep was born as Gopalakrishnan Padmanabhan at Edavanakad in the Ernakulam district of Kerala, to Padmanabhan Pillai and Sarojam on 27 October 1967.
 He is the eldest of three children.

-Dileep studied at Vidyadhiraja Vidya Bhavan Higher Secondary School in Aluva, where he passed the tenth standard in 1985, and joined the Union Christian College, Aluva for pre-degree third group, during 1985–1987.
-Later, he pursued a degree in history at Maharaja's College, Ernakulam.
+Dileep attended Vidyadhiraja Vidya Bhavan School in Aluva, where he passed the tenth standard in 1985.
+He then joined the Union Christian College, Aluva, to complete his pre-degree during 1985–1987.
+Later, he pursued a degree in history from the Maharaja's College, Ernakulam.